karrick/gohm/README.md

 `Error` formats and emits the specified error message text and status code information to the `http.ResponseWriter`, to be consumed by the client of the service.
 This particular helper function has nothing to do with emitting log messages on the server side, and only creates a response for the client.
+However, if a handler that invokes `gohm.Error` is wrapped with logging functionality by `gohm.New`, then `gohm` will also emit a sensible log message based on the specified status code and message text.
 Typically handlers will call this method prior to invoking return to return to whichever handler invoked it.

 ```Go
 // example function which guards downstream handlers to ensure only HTTP GET method used to